arajparaj/pysub/README.md

 pysub
 =====

-Subtitle Downloader using python for English Languages
+Subtitle Downloader using python for English

 Author
 ======